Frequently Asked Questions

 There are three computers designated as “guest computers” for access to the library catalog and electronic databases.
 The locations are the following:

 Second Floor: Next to the elevator

 Compact shelving is where books are shelved that aren’t checked out very often and are dated pre-1970.
 These books can be checked out for four weeks.
 The compact shelves are located in the lower level toward the front of the library.
 Just turn left at the bottom of the stairs.
 These shelves are electronically powered, with instructions for operation displayed on each unit.
 If you need any help operating the shelves, ask for help at the reference or circulation desk.

 Books can be placed on any one of the book carts located on each floor so trained student employees can reshelve them correctly.
 The library staff is very happy to reshelve library materials.

 Library lockers are available only to students who plan to use the library and materials for an extended period of time and wish not to transport research materials daily.
 A $10 key deposit is required and refunded upon return of the key.
 Please contact Susan Musser, administrative assistant.

 Use the interlibrary loan service known as ILLiad.
 You will be notified by e-mail when your materials arrive.
 There is a link to the service on the library’s home page.
 First time users of ILLiad will need to register before submitting a request.

-Start with the Article Search option.
+Start by using Summon, or web-scale knowledge finder.
 By typing in a keyword, the system will check a wide range of databases and report the found results in one list.
 You can also specify what subject you would like to search as well, each offering a variety of different databases.
-Otherwise, choose your subject from the Database by Subject list on the Library's home page.
+Otherwise, choose your subject from the Databases by Subject list on the Library's home page.
 A list of appropriate databases for your subject will be suggested.

 You can Ask-a-Librarian.